recursivelymanan/recursivelymanan/README.md

 Current undergraduate student at UC San Diego pursuing a Bachelors of Science in Bioinformatics with a minor in Computer Science.
-Current undergraduate researcher at Wahlin Lab.
+Also currently working as an undergraduate researcher at Wahlin Lab, where I use Python (and unfortunately sometimes R 😒) to create pipelines for data analysis!